 b.
 The ensemble does not exceed 8 instruments.

-The two winners of the competition (JR or SR division) will be expected to perform the piece(s) played for the competition at the KASTA luncheon the following day in their entirety (no cuts).
+The three winners of the competition will be expected to perform the piece(s) played for the competition at the KASTA luncheon the following day (2/22, noon, Founder’s Room, Century II) in their entirety (no cuts).

-All applicants will be required to bring TWO (2) copies of the music (piano reductions are ok, photocopies are ok provided they are destroyed immediately after the competition and/or are available via public domain/IMSLP, cuts should be clearly marked for judges) for the judges to their audition.
+All applicants will be required to bring TWO (2) copies of the music (piano reductions are ok, cuts should be clearly marked for judges) for the judges to their audition.
 If the piece performed has accompaniment, the accompaniment score should be submitted so that judges may see both the solo and accompaniment part.

 5. AUDITION ENVIRONMENT: The competition will be open to the public so that friends and family members may attend.
 However, audience members should maintain silence during performances and are not, UNDER ANY CIRCUMSTANCES, to interact with competition judges during the event.

 6. JUDGING COMMENTS: Once all applicants have performed all audience members will be expected to leave the room so judges may deliberate in privacy.
-Judges comment sheets will not be distributed to applicants.
+Judging comment sheets will not be distributed to applicants.

 7. RESULTS: Competition results will be announced immediately upon the completion of judging deliberation by the competition chairman.